Roja Kootam: Production

-In 2001, director Sasi and producer Aascar Ravichandran announced plans of making a romantic film tiled Roja Kootam and cast Tarun in the lead role.
+In 2001, director Sasi and producer Aascar Ravichandran announced plans of making a romantic film titled Roja Kootam and cast Tarun in the lead role.
 Following a fallout with the producer, Tarun left the project, with the makers unsuccessfully attempting to bring in either dancer Shobi Paulraj or model Vikranth to play the lead role.
 After working as a television actor and model, Srikanth was selected to play his first lead role.

 During the making of the project, production was stalled several times owing to differences between Sasi and the production studio.
 Sasi had briefly left the project after Ravichandran made a last-minute decision to cancel a song shoot in New Zealand.
 "Apple Penne" was initially shot Chikmagalur and Hampi, before Ravichandran asked for a reshoot, suggesting Egypt as a location.
 The team were later unable to travel to Egypt owing to a passport delay for the lead actress Bhumika Chawla.
 It was later reshot in Manali, with associate director S. S. Stanley stepping in as a director for the sequence.